Standing Corrected: How Your Standing Posture May Be Causing Your Pain and What You Can Do to Fix It

 Look at the relationship between the acromioclavicular joint, or AC joint for short, and your ear lobe.
 Are they aligned?
 Good.
 If not, you can regain proper neck posture by sliding your head back while keeping your eyes parallel with the floor.
 Be sure not to tilt your head back when correcting your posture.
 Relieving the tension in your neck and back with massage therapy can also help make the transition easier.

 Now that you know some of the signs of poor standing posture and a few ways to treat it, you can start to take action and regain a pain-free life.
+You can buy a Posture Corrector, be more mindful when you’re standing in a line, and even go to a chiropractor to help correct issues.
 Keep in mind, though, that these common posture problems are only a few examples.
 If you experience pain in other areas, talk to your chiropractor.
 Be sure to speak with a medical professional like Dr. Mike to make sure that your body is ready to regain good posture.